Documentation

 Trigger: Automatically when adding a CSV Schema file reference

-Validates schema structure and logic:
+Validates schema structure and logic — format is auto-detected:

-• JSON syntax and meta-schema conformance
+• Structural validation: JSON syntax and schema conformance for the detected format

 3. Validate CSV Data Using Schema